 Trees make it rain.
 They suck moisture out of the soil through their roots and release it into the air through their leaves—creating rainclouds and shaping global weather patterns.
 Scientists have observed that air that has passed over tropical forests produces twice as much rain as air that passes over less densely vegetated areas.
 These forests create giant “rivers in the sky” that generate rainfall hundreds to thousands of miles away.
 But without forests, experts warn that continental interiors would turn to desert, and streams and even huge rivers like the Nile could run dry.

-And yet, global deforestation rates are still accelerating—robbing us of our best defense against climate change, threatening global food security, and causing extreme hardship for farming and forest communities around the world.
+And yet, global deforestation rates are still accelerating—robbing us of our best defense against climate change and causing extreme hardship for farming and forest communities around the world.

 What is driving global deforestation?

 The fight to protect the world’s forests is at the very heart of the Rainforest Alliance’s mission.
-Together with farmers, scientists, Indigenous forest communities, governments, responsible businesses, and citizens, we are working diligently in more than 60 countries to cultivate sustainable, rural economies—the most widely-proven strategy to keep our forests standing.
+Together with farmers and forest communities, scientists, governments, companies, and citizens, we are working diligently in more than 60 countries to cultivate sustainable, rural economies—the most widely-proven strategy to keep our forests standing.

 Here are our main approaches to conserving tropical forests around the world:

 Conventional farming methods are highly intensive; they strip soils of their nutrients, steadily reducing crop productivity season after season.
 In desperation, subsistence farmers across the tropics—most of whom live in poverty—are then driven to clear nearby forests in search of new fertile earth.
-If we are to keep our forests standing, we need to help farmers break this vicious cycle by promoting more sustainable agricultural practices.
+If we are to keep our forests standing, we need to help farmers break this vicious cycle by promoting growing practices that not only reduce environmental harm, but actually actively help heal the land, like regenerative agriculture.

 Community forestry as a conservation strategy